photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Commands on Linux may have to be prefixed with `sudo` when not running as root.
-    Note that this will point the home directory shortcut `~` to `/root` in the `volumes:` section of your `docker-compose.yml`.
+    Note that this will point the home directory shortcut `~` to `/root` in the `volumes:` section of your config file.
 Kernel security modules such as AppArmor and SELinux have been [reported to cause issues](troubleshooting/docker.md#kernel-security).

     We recommend that your server has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured and to avoid setting a [hard memory limit](faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory), as this can lead to unexpected restarts when the indexer temporarily needs more memory to process large files.
 Indexing [RAW images and high-resolution panoramas](troubleshooting/performance.md#memory) may require additional [swap space](troubleshooting/docker.md#adding-swap) and/or physical memory beyond the [recommended minimum](index.md#system-requirements).